Last Updated on November 4th, 2021

 You may have heard of tretinoin’s heavy-duty cousin, isotretinoin, better known as Accutane.
 Tretinoin is related to Accutane and works in a similar way, but it has a few key differences you may want to know about.
 First, tretinoin is a topical medication, not a pill.
 Second, tretinoin is much milder and comes with significantly reduced side effects.
 But what is tretinoin, exactly?

 Tretinoin works the same way.
 The biggest problem with tretinoin is the side effects.
-Although they are much milder compared to Accutane, tretinoin can still cause severe problems, like burning, itching, and stinging, and it can sometimes lighten normal skin color, which may not be a desired effect for many.
+Tretinoin can cause severe problems, like burning, itching, and stinging, and it can sometimes lighten normal skin color.
+Tretinoin users have to be very careful when in the sun because even short sun exposure can cause dryness, irritation and skin flaking.

 The frustrating thing about breakouts is that even after you get rid of them, you’re often left with acne scars or dark spots known as hyperpigmentation.
 Treating this hyperpigmentation can be tricky, but niacinamide, also known as vitamin B34, is known to help reduce the visibility of acne scars.
 Plus, niacinamide can also help reduce inflammation, which is vital for clear skin.

-Preventing inflammation can help prevent breakouts, which is why so many ingredients on this list are anti-inflammatory.
-Zinc pyrithione is no exception.
-In fact, its main function is to reduce inflammation.
+Preventing inflammation can help prevent breakouts, which is why we love zinc pyrithione.
 Research shows that it is such an effective anti-inflammatory agent, that it is commonly used to treat inflammatory conditions like psoriasis5.

 It can also be used to treat certain fungal infections due to its antifungal nature.
 Even though the vast majority of breakouts are caused by bacteria, some people experience something called fungal acne6, which is caused by a fungus called Malassezia, which zinc pyrithione can kill.
-If you suspect you may have fungal acne (which is characterized by small, identical whiteheads that resist most normal acne treatments) you may be able to mention it to your Curology support team and see if they add zinc pyrithione to your formula.
+If you suspect you may have fungal acne (characterized by small, identical whiteheads that resist normal acne treatments) your Curology support team may add zinc pyrithione to your formula, but it’s not guaranteed they will.

-As you can see, Curology uses some pretty powerful ingredients, and without proper supervision, they can cause some big problems, from nasty side effects to antibiotic resistance.
-That’s why it’s so important to have a dermatologist oversee your skincare.
+As you can see, Curology uses some pretty powerful ingredients and antibiotics.
+Without proper supervision, they can cause big problems, from nasty side effects to antibiotic resistance.
+That’s why it’s so important to have a dermatologist oversee your skincare if you choose to go that route.

 Unfortunately, that’s not always the case with Curology.